 Students, like forensic science major Steven Papaleo, have expressed concern about the halt of the accreditation process and how it will affect students entering the forensic science career field.

 “The FEPAC accreditation is a really huge deal, because, especially in the state of Texas, there’s a bunch of state laws that are requiring people pursuing forensic science to get a bunch of certain licenses, and forensic science programs need to have that accreditation to be taken seriously,” Papaleo said.
-“So, for years, we’ve been able to say, ‘oh, yeah, we’re seeking accreditation, we’re seeking it.’
+“So, for years, we’ve been able to say, ‘Oh, yeah, we’re seeking accreditation, we’re seeking it.’
 And so that’s able to get our students hired places.
 But now, within the last semester, we were supposed to have an on-site visit.
 And I think it was Fuentes, who just canceled it pretty much, which was basically just a death sentence for our program.”

 Although the major is still available and enrollment for freshmen is still happening, the courses available for next semester have shifted from courses offered in past semesters.
-According to registration on MyHilltop, classes like Principles and Practices of Science and Law, Fundamentals of DNA Profiling, Death Investigations and Professional Pratica in Forensic Science that were offered in Spring 2023, Fall 2023 and Spring 2024 are no longer being offered in Fall 2024.
+According to registration on MyHilltop, classes like Principles and Practices of Science and Law, Fundamentals of DNA Profiling, Death Investigations and Professional Practice in Forensic Science that were offered in Spring 2023, Fall 2023 and Spring 2024 are no longer being offered in Fall 2024.

 “We come here to get a job,” forensic science major Ash Timiney said.
 “So, it just makes St. Edward’s not look career-focused.”